vispy/experimental/visuals/notes.md

 The last system can has a "ratio" property, that specifies how [-1,1] is mapped onto the pixels of the window (taking the width/height of the window into account).

+There are a few special builtin coordinate systems (the user can create new systems)

+    UnitCoordinates: window = [-1, 1]^2 or [-r, r]^2 with ratio
+    WindowCoordinates: window = [0, w] x [0, h]

+These systems are universal, i.e. they are common to video games, art visualization, and scientific plotting.
+For scientific plotting, there are additional systems like DataCoordinates, NormalizedDataCoordinates and ViewCoordinates (zoom/pan).

+An undirected graph described the relations between the coordinate systems.
+Any coordinate system needs to be connected, directly or indirectly, to the "master" coordinate system which is UnitCoordinates.
+The CoordinateSystemManager can transform from any such system to the unit system by concatenating transforms.
+Multiple LinearTransforms are equivalent to a single LinearTransform with a single matrix transform (optimization).

+For each visual, there's a vertex shader snippet that returns a position value in a certain coordinate system.
+In the scene graph, when adding a visual, we need to specify which coordinate system it belongs to.
+Then, Vispy is smart enough to concatenate the shaders such that the final position of the vertices actually belong to the requested coordinate system.

+Example: a visual belongs to ViewCoordinates.
+The vertex shader snippet returns a vec2 o_position.
+The ViewCoordinates ==> UnitCoordinates transform is computed (resulting in GLSL code) with a shader snippet vec2 i_position ==> vec2 o_position.
+This shader is appended after the visual's snippet.

+The SceneGraph takes care of the transformations.
+It can have several properties.
+For example, there will be a UsernavSceneGraph with pan/zoom capabilities, with public pan and zoom properties.
+In addition, there's an external object that respond to user actions (mouse move, keyboard) and that updates these public values to bind user actions to pan/zoom events.

+    UsernavSceneGraph(SceneGraph)
+    # Contain visuals in the scene, handle transforms
+        ViewCoordinateSystem
+            plot1
+            plot2
+        UnitCoordinateSystem
+            static overlay

+        pan
+        zoom

+    UsernavSceneInterface(SceneInterface)
+    # Link user actions to the scene graph
+        def on_mouse_move(event):
+            # self.scene.pan = ...
+            # self.scene.zoom = ...

 ## Worked example

 A very simple example through the different layers.